seomoz/interpol/README.md

   attribute that defaults to all status codes.
 Valid formats for a status code are 3 characters.
 Each character must be a digit (0-9) or 'x' (wildcard).
 The following strings are all valid: "200", "4xx", "x0x".
+* `path_params` lists the path parameters that are used by a request to this endpoint.
+You can also list `query_params` in the same manner.
+  These are both used by `Interpol::Sinatra::RequestParamsParser`.
 * The `schema` contains a [JSON schema](http://tools.ietf.org/html/draft-zyp-json-schema-03) description of the contents of the endpoint.
 This schema definition is used by the `SchemaValidation` middleware to ensure that your implementation of the endpoint